s1162276945/class-2018-rec/README.md

 Everyone is required to read about 20 research papers through the course and present at least a recent work of recommender system.

+## Phase 1: Traditional recommendation systems

+Every week, 2~3 research papers will be handed out and the next week, we will have about-1.5-hours-long quiz asking questions about those reading matters.

+## Phase 2: Deep-leaerning based recommendation systems

+Every week, 2~3 students present 40min presentation.
+Research papers for the presentation will be picked from
+>	Shuai Zhang, Lina Yao, Aixin Sun: Deep Learning based Recommender System: A Survey and New Perspectives.
+CoRR abs/1707.07435 (2017)